jogunism/RollingScrollView/README.md

-Rolling View like banner in iphone app store.
+Rolling banner like iphone app store's one.

-* The module was customized for Rolling ScrollView Shawn Seals of this module.
+- This module was customized Shawn Seals's RollingScrollView.